Skip to Content

 If you’ve gotten pregnant despite a negative ovulation test result, this may cause you to panic especially if pregnancy is not desirable.

 This is because there are many factors that could result in a negative test when in reality you are ovulating.
 If this happens, and you have unprotected sexual intercourse, you can get pregnant.
+For reliable contraception talk to your doctor about options that suit you.

 Negative test but cervical mucus, I’m I ovulating?